Camellia japonica: Diseases

+Use by humans

+Camellias are used to make teas and medicinal tinctures.
+See the overview at Uses of Camellia.

 In culture and art

+In Japanese literature, camellia flowers unfurling in early spring symbolise the virtue of resilience and beauty in modesty, while the whole flowers dropping off the camellia plants (ochi tsubaki) are likened to a beheaded samurai's head.
+The Furutsubaki-no-rei is a japanese yōkai said to develop from old camellia trees.

 Camellias are seen as lucky symbols for the Chinese New Year and spring and were even used as offerings to the gods during the Chinese New Year.
 It is also thought that Chinese women would never wear a Camellia in their hair because it opened much later after the bud formed.
 This was thought to signify that she would not have a son for a long time.

 The following is a poem written by English evangelical Protestant writer Charlotte Elizabeth Tonna in 1834: